braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/customize.md

 page_order: 4
 layout: featured
 guide_top_header: "Customize Your Content Cards"
-guide_top_text: "Customizing your Content Card and feed take some worth, but it is worth it!
+guide_top_text: "Customizing your Content Card and feed take some work, but it is worth it!
 Choose the platform below t"

 guide_featured_title: "Customization"
 guide_featured_list: